mikegagnon/robodojo/doc/doc/main.md

 ## Bot Building Guide

 This guide introduces you to the various Robo Dojo instructions, design patterns, and a few nooks and crannies.
-This guide assumes you are already a savvy programmer.
+This guide assumes you are already a programmer.

 1. [Hello World](##guide-hello)
 2. [Replication](##replication)